-In Q2 2018, the UOBT has average of LCR at 120% which is beyond the minimum requirement required by BOT at 80%.
-The calculation is from the average month-end LCR which is 129% in April, 121% in May and 111% in June respectively.
+In Q4 2018, the UOBT has average of LCR at 118% (an average of month-end LCR of October to December 2018), which is beyond the minimum requirement required by BOT at 80%.
 The liquidity coverage ratio comprises of 2 main parts as following;

 - 1. Total High Quality Liquid Asset (HQLA) is defined as high-quality assets, high liquidity, low risk and price volatility, unencumbered which can be converted easily into cash with insignificant lost in asset values even under the market stress scenarios.
 Moreover, each high liquid asset requires applying the haircuts adjustment and cap-on holding level of asset class in accordance to BOT regulation.
-The average high quality liquid asset of UOBT in Q2, 2018 is Baht 150,024 Million, which is classified as Level A (Government bond and Cash).
-The number is calculated by using the average of month-end date from April to June. - 2.
-Total net cash outflows is defined as the total estimated cash outflows for the subsequent 30 calendar days minus the total estimated cash inflows for the subsequent 30 calendar days under the assumption of severe liquidity stress scenarios and the total estimated cash inflows is capped at 75% of total expected cash outflows.
-The average of expected net cash outflows for 30 calendar days of Q2, 2018 equals to Baht 124,922 Million.
-The number is calculated by using the average net cash outflows for the subsequent 30 calendar days on the month-end date from April to June.
+The average high quality liquid asset of UOBT in Q4 2018 is Baht 132,741 Million, which is a decrease of Baht 17,553 Million from Q4 2017, due to the reduction in reverse repo transactions, caused lower obtained HQLA.
+The high quality liquid assets of UOBT are classified as Level 1 (Government bond and Cash) and the number is calculated by using the average of month-end date from October to December. - 2.
+Total net cash outflows (Net COF) is defined as the total estimated cash outflows for the subsequent 30 calendar days minus the total estimated cash inflows for the subsequent 30 calendar days under the assumption of severe liquidity stress scenarios and the total estimated cash inflows is capped at 75% of total expected cash outflows.
+The average of expected net cash outflows for 30 calendar days of Q4 2018 equals to Baht 112,890 Million.
+The number is calculated by using the average net cash outflows for the subsequent 30 calendar days on the month-end date from October to December.
 The total expected cash outflows under the severe circumstances are deposits and borrowings withdrawal from retail, small business and wholesale clients, debt repayment from collateralized transactions on repurchase agreement (repo) with run-off rates applied in accordance with BOT regulation.
 While total expected net cash inflows is mainly from repayment of loans from fully performing borrowers, deposits at performing counterparties and matured securities with run-off rates applied as per BOT regulation.
+When compared total net cash outflows of Q4 2018 with Q4 2017, the number increased by Baht 5,547 Million because of higher wholesale client's deposits.